digital-land/digital-land/content/pattern/notices/index.md

 icon: "notices.svg"
 ---

-This is the notices pattern.
+This is the notices pattern, it is a collection of projects aimed at improving how people are notified about the planning applications submitted and reviewed in an area.